ioccc-src/winner/1994/smr/README.md

-# Worst Abuse of the Rules:
+# Worst Abuse of the Rules

 Szymon Rusinkiewicz
 Massachusetts Institute of Technology